salpida-foundation/sal-meter-kernel-program/README.md

 - biosensor builders
 - aptamer / molecular-interface teams
 - signal-processing / ML / statistics researchers
-- validation and reproducibility leads
+- reproducibility and validation leads
-- HCI / AI-governance / AI-alignment researchers
+- PI-level labs exploring state-separability questions
-- PI-level labs exploring state-separability questions under bounded conditions
+- AI-governance researchers who understand that measurement may be the missing layer

-This is where abstract philosophy is forced to touch instrumentation.
+This is where the architecture is forced to touch matter.

 ---